Blazemeter/taurus/site/dat/docs/ExecutionSettings.md

   local:
     capacity: 3  # no limit by default
 ```
-It means "don't start forth executor until one of the previous finished"
+It means "don't start the 4th executor until one of the previous 3 has finished"

-Note: `sequential` is equivalent to `capacity: 1`
+Note: `sequential` is equivalent to `capacity: 1`.

+Please do not use both `sequential` and `capacity` at the same time to prevent ambiguity in your configuration.

 You can run different executions at different times with `delay` option:
 ```yaml